Lesownik/homeMoney/README.md

 # homeMoney
-Simple program for control home money with exporting the data to file.
+Simple program for control home money with exporting the data to .txt file.